 Common Admission Requirements

 The most common requirement for acceptance into associate degree programs is a high school diploma or its equivalent.
-However, some community colleges offer open admissions, which means they do not restrict enrollment and welcome students at all ability levels.
-Depending on the program, other less common requirements may include a minimum age or clean background check.
-A list of other common admissions requirements is included below.
-Associate degree programs may require any, all or none of these criteria for admissions:
+However, some community colleges offer open admissions, which means they do not restrict enrollment and welcome students of all ability levels.
+Depending on the program, other less common requirements may include a minimum age or a clean background check.
+A list of other common admissions requirements include:

 - A minimum high school grade point average